 A person with TSS often appears very ill.
 Symptoms usually come on suddenly.
 Fever, chills, and body aches may start up to four days before other symptoms develop such as:

-The initial symptoms may improve, as the disease progresses.
 Symptoms of severe TSS include:

 The infection can lead to severe complications such as: